IvetteMcDermott/CalculatorPython/README.md

 Python file converted to executable with Pyinstaller by CMD.

-[If want to download the exe file of the first release click (https://drive.google.com/file/d/1EHQbT14v4eo0uyrJFfrGNebb_-sC2BEB/view?usp=sharing) ]: #
+If want to download the exe file of the second release click [here](https://drive.google.com/file/d/1EHQbT14v4eo0uyrJFfrGNebb_-sC2BEB/view?usp=sharing)

 The file is being storage in Google Drive, and being exe it flags risk but it is a copy of the one in this repo.